rahmatullahboss/portal-mini-store-template/README.md

-# 🍿 Dyad Snacks
+# 🛍️ Online Bazar

 This template comes configured with the bare minimum to get started on anything you need.

 ## Features

 ### 🌟 Public Features (No Authentication Required)
-- **Browse Snacks**: View all available snack items with images, descriptions, prices, and categories
+- **Browse Products**: View available items with images, descriptions, prices, and categories
 - **Responsive Design**: Fully responsive interface that works on desktop, tablet, and mobile devices

 ### 👤 Authenticated User Features